odpi/egeria-docs/site/docs/services/omes/governance-action/overview.md

 ## Using the Governance Action OMES

 Governance action services are defined and linked to one or more [governance action engines](/egeria-docs/frameworks/gaf/#governance-action-engine) using the [Governance Engine OMAS](/egeria-docs/services/omas/governance-engine).
-The definitions for both the governance action engines and their linked services are stored in a [metadata server](/egeria-docs/concepts/metadata-server).
+The definitions for both the governance action engines and their linked services are stored in a [metadata access server](/egeria-docs/concepts/metadata-access-server).

 When the Governance Action OMES is configured in the engine host, a list of governance action engines is supplied.
 This determines which governance action engines and hence governance action services that it supports.